IAPOLINARIO/100-days-of-code/README.md

 # 100-days-of-code

 The idea of the project is to commit yourself at least one hour a day to code in any language you want for a hundred days (at least).
 The regularity is key here, you need to practice a bit everyday, including the weekends.
-All the challenges presented here goes from easy to hard levels.
+All the challenges present here are medium/hard level.
+You can (and you should) participate even if you don't have much experience with coding, it will only take a bit longer.
 Most of the challenges can be solved in three hours or less.

 ### Rules